Fuji X-T4 vs Fuji X-T3: Why The Older X-T3 Is Still Relevant In 2024

 On paper the X-T3 battery is rated for 390 shots, while the larger X-T4 battery is rated for 500 shots, which is roughly 20% more.

-The batteries are small, so if it was me, I would just have multiple spares on hand.
+The batteries are small, I just carry multiple spares on hand.
 Changing batteries when I’m shooting stills has never ever been a problem.
 It takes a few seconds if I have a spare in my pocket.

 With video, I’m much more careful because I don’t want the battery to run out in a middle of a long clip.
 Luckily, Fuji does have an auto-shutdown procedure that saves that clips just before dying out completely.
 If I have a full rig on, it might be toughly to change batteries depending on the configuration.
 For those instances, I usually will power the camera externally.